VoteIT/voteit.core/docs/tutorials/poll_plugin.rst

     If you'd like to download the example from this tutorial, it's available here:
     :download:`demo_poll.tgz <../files/demo_poll.tgz>`.

-From within the buildout directory, go to the ``src`` folder and create a new package using paster.
+From within the buildout directory, go to the ``src`` folder and create a new package using Pyramid scaffolds.
-VoteIT provides a skeleton for creating poll plugins called ``voteit_poll_plugin``.

-  .. code-block :: bash

-    ../bin/paster create -t voteit_poll_plugin
+Follow the instructions from :ref:`basic_plugin`.

 We'll use the project name ``demo_poll`` for this tutorial.

-If you go into the package, you'll find setup.py and setup.cfg + some readme files.
-You might want to take a look at these if you plan to release the package publicly.

-You'll also find another folder called ``demo_poll``.
-This is where all the relevant code is.
-By default, an example poll plugin will be shipped with this package.
+Remove any example content in ``demo_poll/demo_poll``.

-Now register the package in buildout as described in :ref:`basic_plugin`.
+Now register the package in buildout and your paster.ini file as described in :ref:`basic_plugin`.

 An example poll method